Artenes/oruban-backend/README.md

 * [Best README template](https://github.com/othneildrew/Best-README-Template) for the great README template.
 * [Rocketseat](https://rocketseat.com.br/) for teaching how to make Node.js apps.
 * [24 hours by panyawut norrasing from the Noun Project](https://thenounproject.com/search/?q=hours&i=2866380) for the application icon.
+* [REST API docs](https://github.com/jamescooke/restapidocs) for a sample on how to document a REST API in markdown.